 - Books are essential to a thriving cultural landscape

-- Books and literature are for everyone, no matter where the reader is situated geographically, economically, racially, or otherwise
+- Books and literature are for everyone, everywhere

 - Books and literature remain at the center of our vibrant national conversation